TryBuildCalc

 • Bars free from cracks, seams, laminations, and excessive scale

-• Bar lengths confirmed — standard 12m rods or as specified in BBS
+• Bar lengths confirmed — standard rod length or as specified in BBS

-• Steel carries ISI/BIS certification mark — especially for structural members
+• Steel carries the applicable national/regional quality certification mark

 • Random bend test performed on site — 3 bars per consignment